Back to Blog

 • Build something that demonstrates your skills directly

 Example: Applying for a marketing role?
 Create a mock marketing campaign for their product.
 This is more powerful than any resume bullet point.
+One study found that portfolio-based applications were 43% more likely to advance to interviews than resume-only applications.

 Strategy #2: Leverage Transferable Skills